- Oops!Something went wrong.Please try again later.

 Growth Rate Estimate Source

-The total value is the sum of cash flows for the next ten years plus the discounted terminal value, which results in the Total Equity Value, which in this case is $53.64m.
-In the final step we divide the equity value by the number of shares outstanding.
-This results in an intrinsic value estimate of $10.28.
-Compared to the current share price of $10.25, the company appears about fair value at a 0.3% discount to where the stock price trades currently.
+The total value, or equity value, is then the sum of the present value of the future cash flows, which in this case is US$61m.
+The last step is to then divide the equity value by the number of shares outstanding.
+Relative to the current share price of US$12.5, the company appears around fair value at the time of writing.
 Remember though, that this is just an approximate valuation, and like any complex formula - garbage in, garbage out.

 Now the most important inputs to a discounted cash flow are the discount rate, and of course, the actual cash flows.
-If you don't agree with these result, have a go at the calculation yourself and play with the assumptions.
+Part of investing is coming up with your own evaluation of a company's future performance, so try the calculation yourself and check your own assumptions.
 The DCF also does not consider the possible cyclicality of an industry, or a company's future capital requirements, so it does not give a full picture of a company's potential performance.
 Given that we are looking at Optibase as potential shareholders, the cost of equity is used as the discount rate, rather than the cost of capital (or weighted average cost of capital, WACC) which accounts for debt.
-In this calculation we've used 14.7%, which is based on a levered beta of 2.
+In this calculation we've used 15%, which is based on a levered beta of 2.000.
 Beta is a measure of a stock's volatility, compared to the market as a whole.
 We get our beta from the industry average beta of globally comparable companies, with an imposed limit between 0.8 and 2.0, which is a reasonable range for a stable business.

-Valuation is only one side of the coin in terms of building your investment thesis, and it shouldn’t be the only metric you look at when researching a company.
+Although the valuation of a company is important, it shouldn’t be the only metric you look at when researching a company.
 The DCF model is not a perfect stock valuation tool.
 Rather it should be seen as a guide to "what assumptions need to be true for this stock to be under/overvalued?"
 If a company grows at a different rate, or if its cost of equity or risk free rate changes sharply, the output can look very different.
-For Optibase, I've compiled three fundamental aspects you should further examine:
+For Optibase, I've compiled three fundamental aspects you should look at:

 Financial Health: Does OBAS have a healthy balance sheet?
 Take a look at our free balance sheet analysis with six simple checks on key factors like leverage and risk.